-UK's May sticks to ending free movement in 2019
+UK sticks to ending free movement in 2019

 By Eszter Zalan